Customer Analytics: Using Deep Learning With Keras To Predict Customer Churn

 Business Science University

 You’re probably wondering why we are going into so much detail on next steps.
-We are happy to announce a new project for 2018: Business Science University, an online school dedicated to helping data science learners.
+Business Science University, an online school dedicated to helping data science learners.

 Benefits to learners: